Remainder due before completion: $3140

 Our trainers are experienced project managers whose unique cross industry expertise enhances the delivery of high quality course content.

-Public Diploma of Project Management course are held roughly once a quarter, with additional courses scheduled at needed.
+We run the Public BSB51415 Diploma of Project Management program roughly three times per year, with additional cohorts scheduled as needed.

 We also offer recognition of prior learning for those with experience in project management who are seeking a fast-tracked qualification to support and validate their knowledge and skills.
 Please click here for more details about RPL.